famura/BellaFigura/README.md

 <img alt="Saving a copy" src="images/save_a_copy.png" width="80%"/>
 </p>

 After clicking on `Save`, Inkscape wants to know more details on how to save your file.
 Select the options as displayed below.
 There is a subtle pitfall here.
 We select `Use exported object's size` to not make out export as large as the whole Inkscape canvas.
-However this meas, that if you only select one object and then save, it will only save that object.
+However this means, that if you only select one object and then save, it will only save that object.
 I know this is crazy news.
 So make sure to select nothing or all objects.

 <p align="center">
 <img alt="Configuration for saving as pdf" src="images/save_as_pdf.png" width="50%"/>